amateescu/search_api_solr/INSTALL.md

 NOTE: There's file called `solrcore.properties` within the set of generated config files.
-If you need to fine tune some setting you should do it within this file if possible instead of modifying `solrconf.xml.
+If you need to fine tune some setting you should do it within this file if possible instead of modifying `solrconf.xml`.

 Now you can start your Solr server: